shuftipro/Android-SDK/README.md

 18 Jan 2021     | Added all verfications(verification with OCR, without OCR and restful API) in one sdk.
 09 Feb 2021     | Updated async parameter
 11 Feb 2021     | Updated responses
+13 Apr 2021     | NFC feature and sdk dependencies move to gradlle